masterchef760/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers can protect the network from DDoS attacks.
+It can also request a username and password before granting   access to the server to protect from unauthorized access.
+An advantage of a jump box is it can be used as a one stop shop to configure infrastructure as code and distribute updates to the webservers.
+The downside to that is if your jump box dies and you didnt save the files locally, you would have to go back and recreate all scripts/playbooks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.

-- _TODO: What does Filebeat watch for?_
+- Filebeat watches for changes to the file system and when it was done.

-- _TODO: What does Metricbeat record?_
+- Metricbeat watches for system level items such as CPU usage, file systems, and process running.

 The configuration details of each machine may be found below.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|